shivpatel1801/ipl-dashboard/README.md

 ![Dashboard Preview](dashboard_preview.png)

-This repository contains the Power BI `.pbix` file for the Sales Dashboard.
+This repository contains the Power BI `.pbix` file for the IPL Dashboard.